ieeecsbuet/ieeecsbuet.github.io/README.md

 ## Contributing Guidelines

 It's great to see you interested in contributing to the website of IEEE CS Buet.
-This website with built with Hugo.
+This website was built with Hugo.
 You just have to create Markdown files to generate more pages.
 Nothing else needs to be touched.
 The 'doc' folder contains all the html files, which are taken care of by Hugo.
 As a developer, all you need to care about is the Markdown files.

 #### Run the site in your local machine
 To run the site in your local machine, follow these steps: